 Angola VAT registration

 Those non-resident digital service suppliers that want to register for Angola VAT will need to appoint a local fiscal representative.
-The law in its current form also refers to a simplified registration system for non-resident digital service suppliers, however, the explanatory regulations have not been published yet.
+The law in its original form (October 2019) referred to a simplified registration system for non-resident digital service suppliers.
+However, an Administrative Ruling issued in January 2020 means non-resident digital service suppliers are required to register with the Angolan Tax Authority and comply with the following requirements.

 Remember, here at Taxamo, we will update our Insights section when we obtain more information on the new VAT system in Angola.